haridev-v/geometry-first-fem/notes/chapter-1-fields-as-vectors-in-function-space.md

 - Scaling: $M(\alpha v)=\alpha M(v)$
 - Addition: $M(u+v)=M(u)+M(v)$

-If you know what the map does to basis vectors, you know what it does to every vector.
+If we know what the map does to basis vectors, we know what it does to every vector.

 Example in $\mathbb{R}^2$: